 In any case, leave the handle soaking for as long as possible (although if it’s only a day or so, you should go for brushing).
 After a week the wood will not soak up any more oil.
 At that point take the handle out, wipe it down, and leave it to dry.
 It’ll take longer to do so because of the saturation, but it will be worth it.

 Brushing is what most people go with and it is also what it sounds like.
 Take a brush, dip it in the finish, and apply it up and down the handle.
 Gently wipe down the excess and leave it to dry.
 Penetration with this technique is low, so you should apply several layers of finish for several days.
 You should aim to apply at least three layers of finish to your axe handle.
 This might take a couple of days, but it’ll be well worth it.

 Safety tips when oiling your axe handle

 The main tip is to prevent fire – don’t bunch up your rags that you apply or wipe the oil finish with and throw them into the trash wet.
 This is because they can spontaneously combust.
 If there is pine tar or turpentine in the mix, it can create a very violent flame in a place where you need and expect it least.
 Leave your rags unfolded and flattened out to dry – then you can toss them safely.

 The second is to use gloves if you have sensitive skin or suspect that you might.
-The finish oils, with the additives that they often contain, can be irritating to your skin.
+The finish oils, with the additives they often contain, can irritate your skin.

 The best time to apply finish to your axe handle is when it’s dry and sunny outside.
-If that’s not possible, do it in a dry place at least.
-It’ll take less time for the axe handle to dry and prevent moisture from getting in.
-Doing it when it’s dry will also ensure that the ambient moisture in the air is lower, and the wood of the handle will be evaporating moisture, not absorbing it.
+If that’s not possible, at least do it in a dry place.
+The axe handle will take less time to dry and prevent moisture from getting in.
+Doing it when it’s dry will also ensure that the ambient moisture in the air is lower, and the wood of the handle will evaporate moisture, not absorbing it.